 Best for reclaimed solid wood flooring

 No, your flooring does not come from flooring.
 Only a small percentage, mostly maple, started as flooring, but you don't want it to begin with flooring.
-Better is, to begin with, "beam stock," as Pete Mazzonne of The Woods Company says.
+Better to begin with "beam stock" as Pete Mazzone of K.D.
+Woods Company says.